Webklex/laravel-imap/README.md

 composer require webklex/laravel-imap
 ```

-3) If you're running Laravel >= 5.5, package discovery will configure the service provider and `Client` alias out of the box.
+3) If you're using Laravel >= 5.5, package discovery will configure the service provider and `Client` alias out of the box.

     Otherwise, for Laravel <= 5.4, edit your `config/app.php` file and: